BrainEchoLab/ffdas/docs/api/utilities.md

     % points: (3, ...), size: [width; height] -> (...)
     ```

-`size` is the full width and height of the rectangle (not half-extents).
+`size` is the full width and height of the rectangle.

 ---